-Manuscripts must be original, have not been published previously in any scientific journal, are not being submitted for publication elsewhere, and will not be submitted to any media during the review process, unless the authors have officially withdrawn the manuscripts from Journal of Consumer Sciences.
+Manuscripts must be original, have not been published previously in any scientific journal, are not being submitted for publication elsewhere, and will not be submitted to any media during the review process, unless the authors have officially withdrawn the manuscripts from Journal of Consumer Sciences

-3. Manuscripts should be prepared in Microsoft Word format (doc).
+2. Manuscripts should be prepared in Microsoft Word format (doc).

-4. Manuscript are prepared in A4 paper, margins all sides are 3 cm, and a total number of words is 6.000-8.000 words and 1.15 spacing.
+3. Manuscript are prepared in A4 paper and a total number of words is 6.000-8.000 words and 1.15 spacing.

-5. Manuscript should be typed 1,15 lines spaced with information
+4. Manuscript should be typed 1,15 lines spaced with information

-Title.
-Authors, Institution/company where the author works (affiliation detail information use to zip code, and road/building), and include contact email to correspondence, Abstract, Introduction, Literature review, Conceptual framework, Methods, Findings, Discussion, Conclusion, Recommendation, References
+Title, Authors, Institution/company where the author works (affiliation detail information use to zip code, and road/building), and include contact email to correspondence, Abstract, Introduction, Literature review, Conceptual framework, Methods, Findings, Discussion, Conclusion, Recommendation, References

 Adapt the manuscript to the following paper template : Paper Template

-8. Structure and content of manuscripts in Journal of Consumer Sciences refer to American Psychological Association (APA) Style 7th edition.
+1. Structure and content of manuscripts in Journal of Consumer Sciences refer to American Psychological Association (APA) Style 7th edition.

-Manuscript Structure and Contents:
+Manuscript Structure and Content

 Title.
 The title must be brief, clear, specific and informative which reflect the article content.
 The length of the title maximum 14 words.
 Each word of the title should begin with capitalized letter.